petershin/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/developing-page-fragments-reference/fragment-configuration-types-reference.md

 ## Select Configuration

-This JSON configuration creates a selector you can implement for cases where you must select a predefined option:
+This JSON configuration creates a selector for selecting a predefined option:

 ```json
 {